ratio

 Blue by Apichatpong Weerasethakul

-We will participate in a practical writing exercise and an optional reading for the week will be provided.
+We will participate in a practical writing exercise within the session, a writing task shall be set and a reading for the week will be provided.

 This course will be delivered via online distance learning, and students will require a computer or other internet connected device.

-1x Universal Credit bursary place is available for this course.
+We offer bursary places for this course.
 Please see our bursary policy.

 If you would like to: